 A more comprehensive list of possible applications can be found here: Xsens customer cases

-Control & Stabilization, Navigation and correction, Measurement & Testing, Unmanned Control, Heavy Industry Intelligence, Underwater Intelligence, SOTM, Payloads, Pedestrian Navigation, Head mounted displays and Binoculars, Automotive testing, Mobile Mapping, Bore Industry, Training & Simulation, Ground Robotics, Offshore, Device tracking and Training & Simulation.
+Measurement & Testing, Unmanned Control, Heavy Industry, Underwater Systems, Payloads, Pedestrian Navigation, Head mounted displays and head trackers, Automotive testing, Training & Simulation, Offshore and Training & Simulation.